What is Interview and The Types of Interviews?

 • Technical Knowledge: The company wants to assess whether the candidate has good technical knowledge as per his/her experience.
 This is the most important aspect of any interview since every company wants the most talented candidate.

 • Cultural fit: Interviewers also assess whether the candidate is fit for the company's culture.
-By asking the necessary behavioural questions in the interview, companies assess the candidate.
+Companies assess the candidate by asking the necessary behavioural questions in the interview.

-• Job History: Has the candidate stayed for past companies for the long term or does the candidate keep on switching jobs?
-Companies also incline towards those candidates who have stayed for long term with the past employers.
+• Job History: Has the candidate stayed for past companies for the long term, or does the candidate keep on switching jobs?
+Companies also tend to favour candidates who have stayed for the long term with past employers.

 • Passion: Does the candidate seem passionate about the job?
-If not, then the interviewer may not consider that candidate.
-Every company wants employees who have a passion for growing in their careers.
+If not, the interviewer may not consider that candidate.
+Every company wants employees who are passionate about growing in their careers.

 Things to Avoid at an Interview